Open-Systems-Pharmacology/Fluvoxamine-Model/Report/Fluvoxamine_evaluation_report.md

 # 1 Introduction
 The presented PBPK model of fluvoxamine has been developed to be used in a PBPK Drug-Drug-Interactions (DDI) network with fluvoxamine as an inhibitor of CYP2C19 and CYP1A2.

 Fluvoxamine is a selective serotonin reuptake inhibitor.
 After oral administration, fluvoxamine-maleate is absorbed moderately fast with peak plasma concentrations reached at approx. 2-4 hours post-dose.
 Approximately 77% of the drug is bound to plasma proteins.
 The concentration-time profile elicits a bi-phasic shape ([Perucca 1994](#5-references)).
-Fluvoxamine is extensively metabolised via CYP2D6 and CYP1A2.
+Fluvoxamine is extensively metabolized via CYP2D6 and CYP1A2.
 Plasma concentrations increase non-proportionally with increasing doses, suggesting (partially) saturable metabolism.
 Fluvoxamine is a strong inhibitor of CYP2C19 and CYP1A2 ([FDA DDI Labeling](#5-references)), and a weak inhibitor of CYP3A (AUCR <2) ([Lam 2003](#5-references)).
 Only a very minor part of the dose is recovered unchanged in the urine.

 # 2 Methods